 As both an Integration Consultant and Product Manager, my responsibilities have been to consult with businesses, identify the opportunities, and execute on the appropriate solution for them.
 My current responsibilities focus on CAN-SPAM compliance, User Interface design, Accessibility, Usability, API and feature development.
 I’m also well-versed in Geographic Information Systems, Analytics and Search Engine Optimization.
 Heck, I even got my name in print this year with some submissions I made to Chris Baggott’s book, Email Marketing by the Numbers.

 I look forward to continuing this type of work – either through my own consulting firm or through a Director/Executive level position in another company.
-If you know of any opportunities, please feel free to distribute my resume.
 I am also interested in long-term contract relationships.
 A dream come true would be to begin consulting under my own company again.
 I can’t leave Indianapolis – my kids love it here and they live close to their Mom.
 So if there’s an opportunity to work remote, I’m all for that as well.
 I look forward to diving headfirst into some new challenges, perhaps Search Engine Optimization.
 I’ve had some fantastic results with this site and know I could do it for any other.

 Oh… and I’ll never give up the blog! 😉